 Coastal hammocks, overgrown fields and dry open woodlands.

 Three or more broods per year in Florida; two broods per year in northern part of range.
 The flattened, white eggs are laid singly on the undersides of dead leaves on the ground near the host plants.

 Adults move their hindwings up and down when perching.
 Males perch on shrubs and low trees, waiting for females.

-The caterpillars feed on the fallen leaves and buds of the host plants and probably detritis.
-Native larval host plants include the cultivated trees Chapman's oak (Quercus chapmanii), laurel oak (Quercus laurifolia), myrtle oak (Quercus myrtifolia), sand live oak (Quercus geminata) and Virginia live oak (Quercus virginiana), and the shrubs dwarf live oak (Quercus minima), running oak (Quercus pumila), wax myrtle (Myrica cerifera) and winged sumac (Rhus copallinum).
+The caterpillars feed on the fallen leaves and buds of the host plants and probably on detritis.
+Native larval host plants include the cultivated trees Chapman's oak (Quercus chapmanii), laurel oak (Quercus laurifolia), myrtle oak (Quercus myrtifolia), sand live oak (Quercus geminata) and Virginia live oak (Quercus virginiana) and the shrubs dwarf live oak (Quercus minima), running oak (Quercus pumila), wax myrtle (Myrica cerifera) and winged sumac (Rhus copallinum).
 Other native hosts include the trees scrub oak (Quercus inopina), turkey oak (Quercus laevis) and water oak (Quercus nigra).
-Native nectar plants include the cultivated tree willow-bustic (Sideroxylon salicifolium), the shrub wild-sage (Lantana involucrata), and the wildflower narrowleaf yellowtops (Flaveria linearis).
-Other native nectar plants include the shrub sweet acacia (Acacia farnesiana).
+Native nectar plants include the cultivated tree willow-bustic (Sideroxylon salicifolium); the shrubs New Jersey tea (Croton humilis), sweet acacia (Vachellia farnesiana var. farnesiana) and wild-sage (Lantana involucrata); and the wildflowers narrowleaf yellowtops (Flaveria linearis) and yarrow (Achillea millefolium).
 Weedy native nectar plants include Spanish-needles (Bidens alba var. radiata).
-Larvae also feed on the nonnative mango (Mangifera indica) and tapioca (Manihot esculenta), and the invasive nonnative Brazilian-pepper (Schinus terebinthifolius).
+Larvae also feed on the nonnative mango (Mangifera indica).
+Adults also sip from mud.